5a6io/Monitoring-Project/README.md

 ## The Objective

-- Locust로 부하테스트 실시
+- Test with Locust
-- HPA와 VPA를 사용하여 스케줄링
+- Scheduling using HPA and VPA
-- Grafana로 시각화 및 분석
+- Visualization and analysis with Grafana

 ### Environment